Google Search Operators -- 8 Popular and Useful Commands

 Understanding how websites interact with Google is the key to SEO.
 Google offers site owners a number of different search operator commands called operators that can help them monitor their websites and their SEO progress.
 These Google search operators and commands are simple to use and are just plugged directly into the standard search box.

-Here are some useful SEO tasks that site owners can complete using a few simple Google site operator commands.
+Here are some useful SEO tasks that site owners can complete using a few simple Google search operators.

 Check how many pages have been indexed

-To use Google site operators to check for indexed pages type [site:yourdomain.com].
+To use Google search operators to check for indexed pages type [site:yourdomain.com].
 For example, at BrightEdge we use [site:BrightEdge.com].

 - problems in the backend of a website, such as the robots.txt having User-agent: *Disallow:/